 Starting in 2022, the IRS is requiring additional documentation from startups that are claiming research and development tax credits.
 The new requirements include providing more information about the startup’s R&D claim.

 If the IRS rejects your claim, you may not have the opportunity to “perfect” your claim and you may lose R&D tax credits.
 It’s important for you to review these requirements with an R&D tax professional so you document them properly.

 Caveat: The information on this page intended as general guidance and it doesn’t substitute the need to work with a professional.
 It’s also a high level overview and is in no way complete.
 Your company is unique; contact Kruze Consulting.

-Unprofitable startups can reduce their burn rate up to $250,000 per year with an R&D tax credit study.
+Unprofitable startups can reduce their burn rate up to $250,000 per year with an R&D tax credit study - $500,000 for the tax year 2023.
 Take advantage of the startup incentives set in place by the US government and help your startup reduce your payroll tax burden!

 Section 382 is a part of the IRS code that the IRS created 20 or 30 years ago to try to limit how corporations could use their net operating losses to reduce their profits.

 This is a difficult calculation, and we do not recommend you try to do a Section 382 calculation on your own.
 And startups really ought to work with a CPA who knows early-stage businesses, because part of the calculation involves looking at your company’s capitalization table.
 Unless your accountant works with venture-backed companies, they are going to have problems applying Section 382 to your VC backed cap table!

 At a high level, there are 3 items or “triggers” to Section 382.

 If you become profitable.
 You are going to want to start using your Net Operating Losses (NOLs) - so contact us or a CPA who knows early-stage companies.